10 Worst Credit Card Mistakes You Could Make

 Charging your credit card balance beyond 30% of your credit limit is dangerous to your credit score.
 Getting close to your credit limit puts you at risk for over-the-limit fees and penalty interest rate your credit card charges when you exceed your credit limit.
 Maintain a good credit card balance for a healthy credit score and manageable payment amount.

 Canceling your credit card account will seldom get you anywhere with your credit card issuer.
 It will almost always cost you credit score points as you drive up your credit utilization.
 Leave credit card accounts open until you're sure closing the card won't hurt your credit score.

 Each credit card application has the potential to knock points off your credit score.
 If you apply for several credit cards within a short period of time, you might notice the denials are more frequent as lenders start getting suspicious about the sudden onslaught of credit card applications.
 Apply for new credit cards one at a time on an as-needed basis.

 Not knowing your credit card terms

 Knowing how your credit card company handles late payments makes you more likely to pay your credit card bill on time.
-Knowing your credit card terms give you more control over your credit card costs.
+Knowing your credit card terms gives you more control over your credit card costs.
 You know how you should and should not use your credit card based on how your creditor will respond to your actions.